 Types of Expert Witnesses in a Medical Malpractice Case

 Our law firm has tried a significant number of medical malpractice cases.
-As such, our lawyers already know medical experts that specialize in different fields, and who are themselves experienced in testifying to their knowledge in front of a court.
+As such, our lawyers already know experts in the medical community who specialize in different fields and who are themselves experienced in testifying to their knowledge in front of a court.

 It is one thing to understand your field well; it is another to present that information to a jury and judge while being cross-examined by a hostile defense attorney.